Codecademy/docs/content/html/concepts/elements/terms/script/script.md

 ---
-Title: '<script>'
+Title: "<script>"
-Description: 'Used to insert runnable code into a document, usually JavaScript.
-Can be used both to include a script within the HTML document, or to load an external script from another source.'
+Description: "Used to insert runnable code into a document, usually JavaScript.
+Can be used both to include a script within the HTML document, or to load an external script from another source."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Script'
+  - "Script"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<script>`** element is used to insert runnable code into a document, usually [JavaScript](https://www.codecademy.com/resources/docs/javascript).
 It can be used both to include a script within the HTML document, or to load an external script from another source.